Connect with others who understand.

 Can Primary Biliary Cholangitis Be Reversed?

-Primary biliary cholangitis (PBC) is a chronic and progressive liver disease that causes liver damage.
-You may already know that your liver is a unique organ that can regenerate (regrow) after some tissue damage.
+Primary biliary cholangitis (PBC) is a chronic (long-term) liver disease that slowly gets worse over time.
+It causes damage to the liver.
+You may already know that the liver is unique because it can regrow after part of it is injured.

 How Does PBC Cause Liver Damage?

-PBC is a condition that destroys your bile ducts — the canals that connect your liver to your small intestine to deliver bile.
-Your liver makes bile, a liquid that helps with digestion.
+PBC is a condition that damages your bile ducts — the network of canals that carries bile from the liver to your small intestine.
+Your liver makes bile, a liquid that helps with digestion and removing waste products.

-Researchers believe PBC is caused by an autoimmune disease that prompts your immune system to attack healthy cells in your bile ducts.
-It’s not clear why some people develop PBC, but it could be triggered by genetic and environmental factors.
+Researchers believe PBC is an autoimmune disease that causes your immune system to attack healthy cells in your bile ducts.
+Doctors aren’t sure exactly why some people get PBC.
+It may happen when certain genes and things in the environment cause the immune system to stop working properly.
 As your immune system continues to attack your bile ducts, they can stop working as well as they should.
 This makes it harder for bile to flow from your liver and into your small intestines.

-Not everyone with PBC will reach the stage of liver failure.
-However, as PBC progresses, you may experience other symptoms.
+Not everyone with PBC will develop liver failure.
+However, as PBC progresses, you may experience new symptoms.

 Symptoms of PBC

-The most common symptoms of PBC are extreme fatigue and pruritus (itchy skin).
-These symptoms can occur even in the early stages of PBC.
+The most common symptoms of PBC are fatigue (a deep exhaustion that doesn’t improve with rest) and pruritus (itchy skin).
+These symptoms can happen even in the early stages of PBC.

 Some symptoms of PBC are caused by a lack of bile in your digestive system.
 Without bile, your body has a difficult time absorbing fat, which can lead to the following symptoms: